raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        2
 ```

-Interestingly, yielding is titally dynamic.
+Interestingly, yielding can be dynamic.
 For example, we can yield three values like this:

 ```javascript
 const OneTwoThree = function * () {